 When you’re crafting a core routine, you’ll want to select the exercises that best match your goals.
 Crunches may not train your core from all angles, but they’re excellent for building muscle and strengthening your rectus abdominis — which is a crucial part of your abs.

 Especially if you’re seeking to build that six-pack or develop a stronger mind-muscle connection with your abs, crunches can get you there.
 Just make sure you’re crunching your abs, not your neck, and you’ll do a great job.

 If you’ve got more questions about crunches, you’re in the right place — here are your answers.

 No one exercise on its own will give you a six-pack.
 Like everything in fitness, it’s a balance of a whole lot of factors — think nutrition and your overall training regimen.
 But crunches can strengthen and grow the muscles of your rectus abdominis, which are the most visible muscles in a “six pack.”
 So crunches can definitely be a solid part of your six-pack plan.

 Your set and rep scheme will depend on your goals.
 If you’re looking to build endurance, crunches are a decent exercise to perform upwards of 25 reps per set.
 But if you’re focused more on muscle mass, weighted crunches — or even just bodyweight crunches — divided into sets of 15 to 20 reps can be helpful.

 If you’re an advanced lifter and are using good form, you could do crunches daily.
-But if you’re advanced enough where you could do crunches every day without impacting your recovery, there’s probably no point to doing them.
+But if you’re advanced enough such that you could do crunches every day without impacting your recovery, there’s probably no point in doing them.
 Try interspersing them into your program two or three days a week.
 When it feels like they’re no longer challenging, it’s probably time to level up your core training.